-- The person is famous in the software engineering world, but does not actually tweet about software engineering.
+- The person is famous, but does not tweet about software engineering.

 - The person is CEO of a software company and their tweets are primarily advertisements or announcements related to the company.